Buso Renkin: Related media

 Shueisha released two drama CDs for Buso Renkin.
 The first CD was released on May 26, 2005, and the second CD was released on October 6, 2006.
 It also released two "Expert CDs", which features the radio drama, opening and ending themes and unreleased soundtrack songs.
 The first CD, Expert CD 1, was released on March 28, 2007.
 The second CD, Expert CD 2, was released on June 8, 2007.

-Two light novels were written by Kaoru Kurosaki, illustrated by Watsuki, and published under the Jump J Books line by Shueisha.
+Two light novels were written by Kaoru Kurosaki, illustrated by Watsuki, and published under the Jump J-Books imprint by Shueisha.
 The first one, Buso Renkin Double Slash (武装錬金//), was published on October 31, 2006, and Buso Renkin Slash Zeta (武装錬金/Z) was released on May 25, 2007.
 A guidebook titled Buso Renkin Infinity was published by Shueisha on May 2, 2007.

 Two Nintendo DS fighting games, Jump Super Stars and Jump Ultimate Stars, have featured characters from the series with only Kazuki being its sole playable character.
 A PlayStation 2 hack and slash video game developed and published by Marvelous Entertainment was released on June 28, 2007, under the title Buso Renkin - Welcome to Papillon Park (武装錬金 ようこそパピヨンパークへ, Buso Renkin Youkoso Papillon Park e).
 In Japan, action figures, T-shirts, a trading card game series, key chains, straps, and a variety of other products were sold as merchandise for the series.